 Some dogs suffer extreme fear of strangers.
 They cower, tremble, and try to hide from any new person they meet.
 While it's not unheard of for dogs to fear strangers, the ideal reaction is one of initial wariness, not hiding or running away.

-If your dog is afraid of strangers, it's a good idea to understand the reasons so you can help your dog get past his fear.
+If your dog is excessively fearful around strangers, it's a good idea to understand the reasons why, so you can help it get past its fear.

-Why Some Dogs Fear Strangers
+Why Do Dogs Fear Strangers?

 There are several reasons why your dog may be scared of people it doesn't know: